atmiktumane/Machine-Learning-Algorithms/README.md

 ##### Multiple Linear Regression :
 Multiple Regression is a technique that uses values of multiple independent variables and predicting the value of one dependent variable.

+###### Pickle file:
+It is a useful python tool that allows to save the ML Models and used to re-lod pre-trained machine learning models in future.
+Reusability of Model.